infoatgodreams/GoDreams-Repository/Roll Ups/Physical Health/Physical Health.md

 - Help understand process of growing up during adolescence as well as about HIV drug abuse and issues around
 - Address physical psychosocial needs of differently abled children

 	### Regarding the sessions

 	- Health workers should be trained to handle the sessions
 	- Issues related to sexual health are sensitive
 	- Local NGO specializing on these issues could be invited as resource persons
 	- Ensure maximum involvement of children and in the sessions make it interactive
 	- Encourage health education sessions for parents who visit children

-### Health camp
+## Health Camps
 - Eye and dental check up could be organized that regular intervals
 - Government or local NGOs to be involved in delivering the services have the dates set in advance for the camp
 - Appropriate physical arrangement should be made
 - Ensure follow up of children who have been referred for further treatment
+- Deworming has health benefits in children as worms impact negatively on the mental and physical development of children.
+Ample evidence have shown that deworming has a significant impact on health, education and livelihoods of treated children (Page 87)
+	- - Outcomes of deworming include decreased anaemia and improves nutrition, increases growth and weight gain, improves cognition and mental and physical development, increases resistance to other infections, supports more frequent school attendance, improves children’s ability to learn better and be more active in (Page 87)

 ## Emphasis on Caregiving
-- Hand washing is effective in minimizing incidence of diseases such as cholera and diarrhoea among children.
-It also reduces deaths from diarrhoea and acute respiratory infections by almost half and one quarter respectively (Page 28)
-- The same study showed that among children in orphanages, 64% were stunted compared with 46% of the non- (Page 29)
-- 16 orphanage children.
-In addition, girls in orphanages were more likely to be malnourished than boys.
-(Page 30)
-- Research has demonstrated that positive interaction between a child and a caregiver significantly impacts the development of the brain (Page 31)
 - Involvement of the community by supporting the running of the orphanages through both participatory and material support was viewed as long term solution to these problems.
 Participatory support would help in maintaining good discipline, moral values and life skills of the children and material support would ensure that their basic needs (health status and nutrition well-being) are met.
 (Page 55)
 - The number of children served by each caregiver is critical to higher quality care.Poor caregiver to child ratio not only inhibits social interaction, but also influences the way caregiver responds to the needs of the children.
 Although young children in group care often fail to thrive, tend to be sickly and often demanding of attention; provision of supportive and stable caregiver to child relationships is of paramount importance (Page 75)
-- Skipping breakfast during childhood has been associated with malnutrition and may also have an adverse effect on cognitive function, academic performance, psychosocial function and mood in children and young people (Page 81)
-- Deworming has health benefits in children as worms impact negatively on the mental and physical development of children.
-Ample evidence have shown that deworming has a significant impact on health, education and livelihoods of treated children (Page 87)
-- Outcomes of deworming include decreased anaemia and improves nutrition, increases growth and weight gain, improves cognition and mental and physical development, increases resistance to other infections, supports more frequent school attendance, improves children’s ability to learn better and be more active in (Page 87)
-- The orphanage’s management in conjunction with the Ministry of Health should carry out monthly growth monitoring to detect early onset of malnutrition among children 6-59 months of age for timely intervention to reduce on cases of malnutrition.
-(Page 96)
-- The orphanages’ management should intensify the supervision of children during meal times to ensure adequate dietary intake and inclusive consumption of food.
-A watchful eye and gentle warning can save children from malnutrition caused by poor dietary intake.
-(Page 96)

 ## Screening & Regular Checks
- #### Under 5 : Focus should be on
+### Under 5 : Focus should be on
   - Physical health growth, diet, immunization, teeth,
   - Experience of caring relationships and emotional well being
   - Monitoring development and milestones with respect to speech, language, motor skills. mission and hearing play pre literacy skills social and self help skills

-- #### Middle years 5 to 10 years:Focus should be on
+### Middle years 5 to 10 years:Focus should be on
   - physical health and management of specific health conditions, growth monitoring, communication skills, selfcare ability to make relationships and to relate to peers,
   - mental and emotional health including depression, exercise, balance diet,
   - progress at School, awareness of basic safety issues,
   - cope with physical and emotional changes associated with puberty,
   - access to accurate and simple information about sexual activity immunization dental health experience of caring relationships

-- ### Adolescence and leaving care 11 to 18 years
+### Adolescence and leaving care 11 to 18 years
   - Ability to take responsibility for own health including management of specific health conditions communication and interpersonal skills education and social progress lifestyle including diet and physical activity
   - ensuring immunization are up-to-date mental and emotional health including depression understanding of issues relating to sexual and sexual activity
   - access to information and advice about health issues including this of alcohol and substance use to
   - have a full copy of the social care health records

-### Health Planning, Implementation and Review
+## Health Planning, Implementation and Review
 - Report should be brought out for every child after assessment to draw out health plan
 - If there is a history of abuse if child is malnourished then it calls for immediate interventions
 - Health worker should be aware of health plan of every child and must have a checklist of interventions and actions that need to be taken